adj59-dev/adj59-dev.github.io/_posts/2025-08-04-reading-nielsen-and-chuang:-chapter-3.md

 **Exercise 3.2**

 I found reading Minsky section 7.2 to be helpful in understanding what this question is asking us to do (and why it may be useful), which is to find a way of representing a given Turing machine's "state diagram" (the set of quintuples that represent its states, inputs, and outputs, i.e. what QCQI authors call the "program") as a unique number that can be used by a universal Turing machine to simulate that specific Turing machine.
-The Fractran article discusses encoding data in the exponent of a prime number in the prime factorization of the integer, which is also referenced in the hint for this exercise.
-I used that information to answer this question.

 <details style="margin-bottom: 20px;">
 <summary>Solution</summary>